eduk8s-labs/lab-spring-boot-k8s-getting-started/workshop/content/exercises/04-deploying-to-kubernetes.md

 Server Version: version.Info{Major:"1", Minor:"17", GitVersion:"v1.17.4+vmware.1", GitCommit:"2e240196fa7251c7f1ff96392db857c281f534e5", GitTreeState:"clean", BuildDate:"2
 020-04-16T04:00:11Z", GoVersion:"go1.13.8", Compiler:"gc", Platform:"linux/amd64"}
 ```

-You will notice in the output that you see information of the version of your server Kubernetes cluster.

 Now we can deploy our Spring Boot application.